 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-2 Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

-The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)

-0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points)

-Score explanation: AMS generally discourages commuting to school via automobile, as students must pay for on campus parking or utilize metered street parking.
+Score explanation: The medical school generally discourages commuting to school via automobile, as students must pay for on campus parking or utilize metered street parking.
 Bus rides with the Rhode Island Public Transit Authority (RIPTA) system are free to all members of the Brown community via ID card.
 In recent years, the university's Office of Sustainability and Resiliency (OSR) conducted a review of medical student commuting behaviors and suggested the implementation of a carpooling network for students, expanded shuttle schedules, and added more secure and accessible bike storage.
-The university has since expanded shuttle service to the medical school and added additional bike racks beside the AMS building.
+The university has since expanded shuttle service to the medical school and added additional bike racks beside the medical school building.
 Brown supports a partnership between the city of Providence and Spin Bikes/Scooters but has no financial stake in the partnership; the Office of Transportation does offer several resources including free bike repair through a community organization (Bikes at Brown).
 There is one unit with two electric vehicle charging ports at the medical student parking lot.
 Additionally, the OSR provides "Sustainability Tips" on their website, advising students on eco-friendly practices such as maintaining the proper PSI since low tire pressure increases fuel consumption and CO2 emissions.

 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points)

-- 1 The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point)

+There is no compost or recycling program at the medical school.
+(0 points)